-Adding a pool to your home is a major investment and a major change to your property, and it’s not something you should start on a whim.
-There are a lot of steps involved in planning out and then building a new pool, and you should remember them all in order to get a pool that will best enhance your backyard and provide the most enjoyable experience possible.
+Building a new pool is a major investment and a significant change to your property, and it’s not something you should start on a whim.
+There are a lot of steps involved in planning out and then building a new pool.
+So, it would be best if you remembered them all to get a pool that will best enhance your backyard and provide the most enjoyable experience possible.

 Remember that the lowest bidder isn’t always the best choice.
 You also need to consider the contractor’s reputation and experience, plus a good contractor will be able to help you plan out and design your new backyard.

-With the help of your pool contractor, you should be able to come up with a design that takes full advantage of the size and shape of your lot and enhances the beauty of your home, your yard, or both at once.
-And although there are certain practical considerations like trees, pipes, and underground cables, if you can avoid digging through them there’s no limit on the shape or size of your pool.
-After all, the only things you really need are a hole, concrete, and plaster, and those can come in any shape you require.
+With your pool contractor’s help, you should design a pool that takes full advantage of your lot’s size and shape.
+This design should enhance the beauty of your home, your yard, or both at once.
+Although there are certain practical considerations, such as trees, pipes, and underground cables, if you can avoid digging through them, there’s no limit on your pool’s shape or size.
+After all, the only things you need are a hole, concrete, and plaster.
+Those can come in any shape you require.

-A pool can be dangerous if it’s left open and unsupervised, the construction involves a lot of loud and heavy machines, and it can also have an effect on local property values, which is why you need a permit from the government before you can put a pool in.
-You have to finish designing your pool before you ask for a permit since you need to include the pool’s shape and size in the paperwork, and you also need to explain which pool safety features you’ll be installing, but chances are good that you’ll get your permit if you fill everything out correctly.
+A pool can be dangerous if it’s left open and unsupervised.
+Construction involves a lot of loud and heavy machines, and it can affect local property values, which is why you need a permit from the government before you can build a pool.
+You have to finish designing your pool before you ask for a permit since you need to include the pool’s shape and size in the paperwork, and you also need to explain which pool safety features you’ll be installing.
+Still, the chances are good that you’ll get your permit if you fill everything out correctly.

-Once you have permission from the government and your installation date has come up, it’s time to install the pool, a process that can take a few weeks to over a month depending on a lot of actors.
+Once you have permission from the government and your installation date has come up, it’s time to build your new pool, a process that can take a few weeks to over a month depending on a lot of actors.